Qantas & Accor crossover...

 Double-dipping will give mutual Qantas/ALL members the ability to keep their ALL points and earn awards flights.
-So you can fly and stay, using rewards points at locations like the Fairmont at Lake Louise much sooner .
+So you can fly and stay in the APAC region then later, redeem ALL points at locations like the Fairmont at Lake Louise much sooner .

 Accor Live Limitless (ALL) members in the APAC region already enjoy many attractive benefits not available to members in other regions, so

 I expect this crossover program to spark strong interest among mutual members and also be likely to boost membership of both programs.
 More

 details on the APAC benefits of ALL are discussed in our detailed guide

 The catalyst for this strong interest in the crossover program, is the pent-up demand for travel late in 2021.
 There hasn’t been much of either flying or hotel stays lately due to border closures and the Australian summer holiday period is just around the corner.
 As travel restrictions ease, this could be a great opportunity for Australians seeking a staycation close to home

 We noted when the proposed crossover alliance was announced in November 2020 that with Accor’s similar crossover program with Air France/KLM, while you must be a member of both programs, you do not need to hold any tier status with either Accor or Air France/KLM.
 Unfortunately, this will not be the case with the Qantas partnership.